mviereck/x11docker/README.md

  - Desktop mode with `--desktop` is supported with all X server options except `--hostdisplay`.
 If available, x11docker prefers `--xephyr` and `--nxagent`.
  - Special case: Single applications with a window manager (option `--wm`).
    - If neither `nxagent` nor `xpra` are installed, but x11docker finds a desktop capable X server like `Xephyr`, it avoids insecure option `--hostdisplay` and runs Xephyr with a window manager.
+ - Running X and Wayland applications side by side is possible with `--weston-xwayland --wayland`, or, if running in a Wayland environment, with `--hostdisplay --hostwayland`.
 ### Internet access
 By default x11docker disables Network access for containers with `--network=none` because it targets best possible container isolation.
 To allow internet access set option `-I` or `--network`.